 technologiesultra large and accurate machining

-Products up to 12 m x 4 m x 4 m in size can be machined in a climate-controlled environment, regarding temperature and cleanliness.
+Products up to 8 m x 4 m x 4 m in size can be machined in a climate-controlled environment, regarding temperature and cleanliness.
 Tolerances, down to 0.01 mm, are checked inline and offline for highest precision.
-Materials include aluminium, steel, stainless steel, titanium and alloys; these can be processed in separate production areas to
+Materials include aluminium, steel, stainless steel, titanium and alloys; these can be processed in separate production areas to prevent cross-contamination.

 Welding (e-beam) is used to join ferrous (steel, stainless steel, armour steel) and non-ferrous (such as aluminium) materials for the precision assembly of large products and systems.
 Welding quality is safeguarded by the high skills level of the welders, the advanced (robotised) welding equipment and a strict quality management system.
 Welding certifications cover fusion welding of metallic materials as well as welding of armour steel.